scloud19/SECipedia/cpanel/cpanel_install_setup.md

         The location of the cPanel binary
           Default: /usr/local/cpanel

+      statthreshhold
+        If an accounts available disk space is less than this amount, the system does not process statistics for the account
+        Default: 256

+          Z: This is silly, why do we have this default?

       port
         Specifies the port number that non-SSL logins to cPanel use Default - 2082